Common Spring Lawn Pests

 Some beneficial insects include:

-3. How can I invite pollinators to my garden?
+How can I invite pollinators to my yard?

-Bees and butterflies are not only fun to watch, but they’re also really good for the environment.
+Bees and butterflies can be fun to watch, but they’re also really good for the environment.
 Inviting pollinators to your backyard will help your garden thrive and keep these important insects well-fed and protected.

 Invite pollinators to your yard by: